aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

 ##### Setting Timeouts

-We can define timeouts for each phase of the voting process.
-These timeouts should be possible to configure (within some bounds) when initializing a hyperchain.
+The timeouts for each phase of the voting process is the child block time.
 When calculation the leader schedule for one epoch we also calculate 5 more leaders past the last leader.
 If the last leader doesn't start the voting in time the next leader can start the voting instead.

-- **Proposal Timeout**: A predefined period (e.g., 10 seconds) within which validators can submit their fork proposals.
-After this period, no new proposals are accepted.
+- **Proposal Timeout**: A predefined period (i.e., child block time) within which the leader can submit it's fork proposal.
+After this period, no proposal is accepted.

-- **Voting Timeout**: A defined period (e.g., 30 seconds) for validators to submit their votes for a fork proposal.
+- **Voting Timeout**: A defined period (i.e., child block time) for validators to submit their votes for a fork proposal.
 This time window allows all validators to observe the proposals and cast their votes.
-The timeout duration can be set based on the expected network latency and block production time.

-- **Finalization Timeout**: A specified period (e.g., 20 seconds) after the voting phase ends, within which a validator must create and broadcast the "Finalize" transaction.
+- **Finalization Timeout**: A specified period (i.e., child block time) after the voting phase ends, within which a validator must create and broadcast the "Finalize" transaction.
 If no finalization occurs within this period, the network takes predefined corrective actions.
 (The new leader in the next epoch just runs with his preferred fork.)

 ##### Handling Scenarios Where a Majority is Not Reached
-If a quorum (two-thirds of the total stake) is not reached within the voting timeout the next leader in the current epoch .
+If a quorum (two-thirds of the total stake) is not reached within the voting timeout the next leader in the current epoch.

 ##### Handling Minority Vote in Finalization

 If a validator ignores some votes and attempts to create a minority vote in the finalization process, the following steps can be taken:

-- **Reject Invalid Finalization Transactions**: Validators must verify the "Finalize" transaction against the recorded votes in the transaction pool.
+- **Reject Invalid Finalization Transactions**: Validators must verify the "Finalize" transaction against the recorded votes in the vote pool.
 If the transaction does not include votes representing at least two-thirds of the total stake, it is considered invalid, and validators should ignore it.

 - **Slashing Penalties for Malicious Behavior**: If a validator is found to have created a minority "Finalize" transaction deliberately (i.e., one that lacks sufficient proof of a majority), they can be penalized through slashing.
 This involves reducing the validator's stake (the deposit in the election contract) and if the deposit is less than the minimum temporarily banning them from participating in future consensus rounds.